jayfiveshin/jayfiveshin.github.io/_posts/2012-12-26-career-update.md

 ---
 layout: post
-title: Career update #1
+title: Career update 1
 ---
 ##{{ page.title }}
-It's boxing day and I don't care much for shopping so I've been staying home pretty much all day.
+It's Boxing Day and I don't care much for shopping so I've been staying home pretty much all day.

-I just came back from walking over to Tim Horton's for coffee; it is really cold today.
-I guess winter is finally coming, sure took long enough, it's almost New Years already.
+I just came back from walking over to Tim Horton's for a coffee.
+It is really cold today, I guess winter is finally coming; sure took long enough.
+It's almost New Years already.
 I feel a little weird now that this year is ending and all.
 I feel that I can clearly remember what my life was like around this time last year.
 I was working in Toronto and living there as well; I got to enjoy the best New Years Party of my life